 (a) The Rate of Interest payable on the Notes will be subject to adjustment from time to time if a Rating Agency downgrades the rating ascribed to the senior unsecured debt of the Issuer below the Applicable Level.
 In this event, the Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) will be increased by the Step Up Margin for each Rating Notch (defined below) below the Applicable Level based on the lowest rating assigned by any Rating Agency.
-In addition, if any Rating Agency subsequently increases the rating ascribed to the senior unsecured debt of the Issuer, then the Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) payable on the Notes will be decreased by the Step Up Margin for each Rating Notch upgrade based on the lowest rating assigned by any Rating Agency, but in no event will the Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) that applied at the Issue Date of the Notes.
+In addition, if any Rating Agency subsequently increases the rating ascribed to the senior unsecured debt of the Issuer, then the Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) payable on the Notes will be decreased by the Step Up Margin for each Rating Notch upgrade based on the lowest rating assigned by any Rating Agency, but in no event will the Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Floating Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Fixed Rate Notes) or the Margin (in the case of Fixed Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Fixed Rate Notes) or the Margin (in the case of Fixed Rate Notes) be reduced to below the initial Rate of Interest (in the case of Fixed Rate Notes) or the Margin (in the case of Fixed Rate Notes) that applied at the Issue Date of the Notes.